RafaelC457ro/key-value-memory-db-c/README.md

 make test
 ```

-run the integration test make sure that the server is running and then:
+In order to run the integration test make sure that the server is running and then:

 ```sh
 python3 ./scripts/client.py